solana-based-quests/Solana-on-chain-programs-native-vs-anchor/README.md

 The `Context` type exposes instruction metadata and accounts for instruction logic.

-Under the hood Context structure looks like this:-
+Under the hood, Context structure looks like this:-

 ```rust
 pub struct Context<'a, 'b, 'c, 'info, T> {